Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You will find that American-made scopes come with a heftier price tag than counterparts from the Asia Pacific, for example.

-Typically, this is because labor is not cheap in America, and this reality is felt the most by the consumers because goods made in the USA will come at an additional cost to them.
+Labor is not cheap in America.
+It is the reality felt the most by the consumers because goods made in the USA will come at an additional cost.

 Many providers from the USA market outsource their labor and components overseas because it lowers production costs, allowing them to offer products at a much lower price.

-As a matter of fact, many shooters from America HAPPILY swear by their rifle scopes that have been manufactured and assembled in other parts of the world.
+In fact, as a shooter from American, I am MORE THAN happy with my scopes that have been manufactured and assembled in other parts of the world!

-Indeed, there are poorly manufactured rifle scopes out there that are not made in the USA, but having the “Made in the USA” label is not the be-all, end-all of a good quality scope.
+Indeed, there are poorly manufactured rifle scopes that are not made in the USA, but having the “Made in the USA” label is not the be-all, end-all of a good quality scope.

-Nonetheless, we think that “Made in the USA” is good advertising because it lets us know about the manufacturers for those of us who choose to be patriotic with our shopping choices.
+Nonetheless, I think that “Made in the USA” is good advertising because it lets me know about the manufacturers for those of us who choose to be patriotic with our shopping choices.

 What if My Rifle Scope is Manufactured in Asia?

-For whatever reason, many consumers from America have been led to believe that goods manufactured in the Asia Pacific, specifically Japan, China, and the Philippines, are bad models.
+For whatever reason, many consumers from America believe that goods manufactured in the Asia Pacific, specifically Japan, China, and the Philippines, are bad models.

 Remember that before being released into the market, rifle scopes manufactured and assembled in these areas underwent rigorous testing and quality control.

-When manufacturing plants put these riflescopes together, they do so according to the instructions and tech specifications from the company in America.
+When manufacturing plants put these scopes together, they do so according to the instructions and tech specifications from the company in America.

-Additionally, many manufacturers in the Asia Pacific have proven to be MORE than capable of churning out a range of good quality optics goods.
+Additionally, many manufacturers in the Asia Pacific have proven to be MORE than capable of churning out a range of good quality optics products.

-As their features were engineered and developed by shooters from the company in America, we can say that the core of these products is very much made in the USA.
+As their features were engineered and developed by shooters from the company in America, the core of these products is very much made in the USA.

 The company maintains that these products adhere to the same standard of quality as the rest of its product line and go through strict quality control.